Canterbury Earthquake National Memorial

 The Canterbury Earthquake National Memorial (Oi Manawa) is the Crown's official memorial for those killed or seriously injured in the 22 February 2011 Christchurch earthquake.
-It is located on both sides of the Avon River downstream from the Montreal Street bridge.
+It is located on both sides of the Avon River / Ōtākaro downstream from the Montreal Street bridge.
 The memorial opened on 22 February 2017, the sixth anniversary of the earthquake.

 Project development

 The memorial was one of the projects identified in the Christchurch Central Recovery Plan, commonly referred to as the Blueprint, released on 30 July 2012 by the Canterbury Earthquake Recovery Authority (CERA).
 The Blueprint gave the first quarter of 2016 as the project finish date in its indicative time line.
 The project was led by the Ministry for Culture and Heritage, with project partners CERA, Christchurch City Council, and Te Rūnanga o Ngāi Tahu.
 The purpose of the memorial is described as follows in the Blueprint: